 "I'd suggest that anyone in career transition who's interested in going back to college to complete a career interest assessment first.
 Discover your current likes, interests, values, and work style.
 This is important because what you might have valued in your career when you were 20, 30, or even 40 years old might have changed now that you're in their 50s or older."

 Internet Talk Show Host

-As an interviewer I am used to interacting with people of all ages—I interview many people younger and older than I am.
-I received a graduate research assistantship with the Investigative Reporters and Editors program and they seemed to like the fact that I had real world experience--mature, focused on what I'm doing.
-Personally [being older] hasn't phased me as much because I am aware that many people are going back to school at an older age now and I did already graduate from college years ago.
+"As an interviewer, I'm used to interacting with people of all ages—I interview many people both younger and older than I am.
+I received a graduate research assistantship with the Investigative Reporters and Editors program, and they seemed to like the fact that I had real world experience.
+Personally, being older hasn't phased me as much because many people are going back to school at an older age now and I did already graduate from college years ago.

-Unlike a 20 year-old who doesn't know what they want to do, I know what I want to do and I am very focused on doing it.
-Various people at the school have commented on the fact that they liked the that I have so much real world experience; so I am sure adding the master's program to it can only help take things to the next level.
+"Unlike a 20-year-old who doesn't know what he wants to do, I know what I want to do and I'm very focused on doing it.
+I'm sure that adding the master's program can only help take things to the next level.

-Advice? if you know why you want to do the program, then go for it.
-No reason not to.
+"Advice? if you know why you want to do the program, then go for it.
+There's no reason not to.
 It's a different world these days.
-I read that entering students at Harvard Medical School range from 20s to early 40s.
+I've read that entering students at Harvard Medical School range in age from their 20s to early 40s."